hanvithamuppidi/HospitalDB/README.md

 # Hospital Management System Setup Guide

 This guide will walk you through the steps to set up the Hospital Management System using XAMPP and phpMyAdmin.
+This was a group project for our Database Systems class.

 ## Installation Steps: